mikeermatinger/lab-agile-planning/README.md

-# lab-agile-planning
+# NACS agile-planning
-This repository contains the lab for agile planning
+This repository contains the agile planning for NACS VIDEO GAMES.